penk/mkxpud/README.markdown

 	[binary]
 	# binaries to be copied from your host to target
-	# these data will be handle by ldd helper
+	# these data will be handle by ldd-helper
 	# and the *.so.* files are copied automatically

 	[data]
-	# other necessary data to be used with package
+	# other necessary data to be used with applications
 	# for example /usr/share/* and /usr/lib/*
 	# these will be copied from your host to target directory